 · References to written works, websites, etc are welcome but these need to be properly referenced.

-SubmissionStudents are required to submit their academic transcript and graduation certificate from the Chinese university upon return to Adelaide.
+SubmissionStudents are required to submit their academic trnascript and graduation certificate from the Chinese university upon return to Adelaide.

-The English reflection paper is to be submitted via MyUni by 31 Jan.
+The English reflection paper is to be submitted via MyUni after the tour ends.

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending

 Further details of the grades/results can be obtained from Examinations.